Lorenzo Palacios Quispe: Biography

 Chacalón was born in one of the squatter settlements (Barriadas or Pueblos Jóvenes) of Lima to a migrant family from Ayacucho, one of the poorest departments of Peru.
 Lorenzo grew up on the urban hill of San Cosme in the La Victoria district under very poor conditions.
 His father Lorenzo Palacios Huaypacusi, whom Palacios never got to know, was a dancer.
 His mother Olimpia Quispe was a singer.
 He was raised by her mother and his stepfather Silverio Escalante from the age of two.
 He had fourteen half-brothers and sisters.

 Chacalón lived under extreme poverty and under the alcoholism of his mother.
 As youths, he and his brother used to sing on the streets of Lima for money.

 It is not clear how he earned the name "Chacalon".
 It is said that his younger brother was known as Chacalito (little Jackal); and he became Chacalon (Big Jackal) since he was older.

 His first appearances were in 1965.
 To improve the economic situation of his family, he also worked as an assistant shoemaker.

 In 1968, his wife Dora gave birth to their first child, Esther.
 Chacalón and his wife married four years later.
-Chacalón reached and enjoyed the largest successes of his artistic career with his band La Nueva Crema (The New Cream).
+Chacalón reached and enjoyed the largest success of his artistic career with his band La Nueva Crema (The New Cream), whose name was inspired by his love of the British rock band Cream.

+In 1994, after suffering from diabetes, he was hospitalized in a local clinic.
+He died at the age of 44, on Friday, June 24.
+More than 60,000 people attended his burial in Lima's El Ángel Cemetery.